Dysoptus fasciatus

 Dysoptus fasciatus is a species of moth in the family Arrhenophanidae.
 It probably has a wide distribution in the lowland Amazon rainforest.
 Currently it has been collected only at the type locality in southern Venezuela and possibly in Peru.

-The length of the forewings is about 4.1 mm for males and about 9.1 for females.
+The length of the forewings is about 4.1 mm for males and about 9.1 mm for females.
 Adults are on wing in early February.

-Etymology

-The specific name is derived from the Latin fasciatus (banded), in reference to the distinctive banding present on the forewing and hindwing.